 The following paragraphs are a summary of certain provisions of the Partnership Agreement.
 The form of the Partnership Agreement for the Partnership is included in this Prospectus as Appendix A. The form of Partnership Agreement for the Operating Partnership (the "Operating Partnership Agreement") is included as an exhibit to the Registration Statement of which this Prospectus constitutes a part.
 The Partnership will provide prospective investors with a copy of the form of the Operating Partnership Agreement upon request at no charge.
 The following discussion is qualified in its entirety by reference to the Partnership Agreements for the Partnership and for the Operating Partnership.
-The Partnership is the sole limited partner of the Operating Partnership, which owns, manages and operates the Partnership's business.
-The General Partner is the general partner of the Partnership and of the Operating Partnership, collectively owning a 2% general partner interest in the business and properties owned by the Partnership and the Operating Partnership on a combined basis.
+The Partnership will be the sole limited partner of the Operating Partnership, which will own, manage and operate the Partnership's business.
+The General Partner will serve as the general partner of the Partnership and of the Operating Partnership, collectively owning a 2% general partner interest in the business and properties owned by the Partnership and the Operating Partnership on a combined basis.
 Unless specifically described otherwise, references herein to the term "Partnership Agreement" constitute references to the Partnership Agreements of the Partnership and the Operating Partnership, collectively.